oli-lap/NuLauncher/README.rst

 Backup and uninstallation
 -------------------------

-NuLauncher's files are stored in `Users\<user>\AppData\Roaming\NuLauncher`.
+NuLauncher's files are stored in :code:`Users\<user>\AppData\Roaming\NuLauncher`.

-`NuData.json` stores the informations about the accounts, toons and teams.
+:code:`NuData.json` stores the informations about the accounts, toons and teams.

-Delete the `NuLauncher` folder to completely uninstall the software.
+Delete the :code:`NuLauncher` folder to completely uninstall the software.

 ToDo
 ----